fl0v/dg/README.md

-# Dark Galaxy tools
+# Dark Galaxy Tools

+## Installation
+- Get https://www.tampermonkey.net/ (on Chrome) or [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) on Firefox.
+- acces the github url for the script you want to install (ex: https://github.com/fl0v/dg/blob/master/alliance.avg.rankings.user.js).
+- Using the button in the upper right side open the file in **RAW** view (https://github.com/fl0v/dg/raw/master/alliance.avg.rankings.user.js).
+  - Your browser should detect the script and ask you to install it.
+- Visit Dark Galaxy.

 ## TODO
-- Install tutorial
-- Script: Planets totals
+- Script: Planets totals: population & space
 - Script: Local images (for planets)
 - Script: Radar totals by alliance